abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 ![the finite category 2](../10_functors/finite_two_task_solution.svg)

-Isomorphisms are equaluty in category theory, so flipping the arrow from the left to the right doesn't count as a new category.
+Isomorphism means equality in category theory, so flipping the arrow from the left to the right doesn't count as a new category.

 For the third category we have to specify what composing the morphism with itself would yield: